Welcome to Coker College. Here, it’s your story—what do you want it to say?

 Coker College is a student-focused, private liberal arts college located in Hartsville, South Carolina.
 Coker combines round table, discussion-based learning with hands-on experiences to encourage active participation in and out of the classroom.
 A supportive, close-knit community prepares Coker students with the confidence and practical life skills they need to reach their personal best, in college and beyond.

-Founded in 1908, Coker is a bachelor’s and master’s degree-granting institution and competes in 21 NCAA Division II sports.
-Coker is ranked among the "Best Colleges" in the South by U.S. News & World Report as well as The Princeton Review, and by Washington Monthly as No. 2 in South Carolina for value.
+Founded in 1908, Coker is a bachelor’s and master’s degree-granting institution and competes in 24 NCAA Division II sports.
+Coker is ranked among the “Best Colleges” in the South by U.S. News & World Report as well as The Princeton Review, and by Washington Monthly as top college in South Carolina for value.

 Located right in downtown Hartsville, main campus covers 15 acres of beautiful grounds and Georgian-style buildings, several of which are listed on the National Register of Historic Places.
 Iconic Davidson Hall, built in 1910, is both the literal and physical heart of campus.
 The City of Hartsville offers a welcoming small-town feel, with plenty of shopping, dining, and entertainment options within walking distance from campus.
 Hartsville averages 69°F from September to May and is within two hours of Charlotte, Columbia, Charleston and Myrtle Beach.